charudatta10/charudatta10/src/resume/resume.md

 ### MyBlog

 - Built a statics website using mkdocs to host portfolio.
-- MyBlog has blog section,
+- MyBlog has blog section, portfolio section, home and about sections.

 ## Skills